Starting a Florida LLC is Easy

 After forming your LLC, it's important to:

-- File Your Florida LLC Annual Report.
-File online with the Department of State SunBiz website by May 1st each year.
+- File your annual report.
+File online with the Florida Department of State SunBiz website by May 1st each year.

 - Understand Florida state tax requirements.
 Visit our Florida Sales Tax guide to learn more about seller’s permits and Florida sales tax.

 - Understand federal tax requirements.
 Most LLCs will need to report their income to the IRS each year using Form 1065 Partnership Return (multi-member LLCs) or Form 1040 Schedule C (single-member LLCs).